 Teams are welcome to submit.
 Costs for travel and the subsistence fee are set regardless of the number of artists in your team.
-Please note the facility can only accommodate a single person or couple sharing the same bed.
+We would be able to write letters of support for funding requests for travel.

 Will I be alone on the vessel?

-Yes, the resident artist is primarily on their own with visits from the residency coordinator as needed.
-The coordinator is on call 24 hours a day.
+Yes, the resident artist is primarily on their own with visits and assistance from the residency coordinator as needed.
+Blue Cabin staff support is on call 24 hours a day.
 The public will be invited on board for scheduled events and activities that will be developed by the artist and community engagement coordinator.

 How is security handled?

-The residence has a security system, lights, and alarms.
+The residence has contracted security including an alarm system, lights, and cameras.

 When will information about the moorage location be available?

-We anticipate the residency will continue to be moored in Vancouver’s False Creek until November 2020 and hope to have confirmation of the subsequent location by Summer 2020.
-We will post information about the moorage on our website as it becomes available.
+We anticipate the residency will continue to be moored at Steveston’s Imperial Landing until Spring of 2024 and will have confirmation of the next location by Fall 2023.
+We will post updated moorage information on our website as it becomes available.